searchsakib/corporate-care/questions_and_answers.md

 #### Answer: B

-<i> Here in sayHi function, we passed a parameter called name, but when we are logging it, we didn't give the parameter value and left it empty, Theat why the answer is Hi there, undefined .
-Because the name is not defined</i>
+<i> Here in sayHi function, we passed a parameter called name, but when we are logging it, we didn't give the parameter any value and left it empty, Theat why the answer is Hi there, undefined .
+Because the name is not defined.</i>

 </p>
 </details>